caporaso-lab/developing-with-qiime2/book/plugins/tutorials/create-from-template.md

 pip install cookiecutter
 ```

-Then, use `cookiecutter` to create your plugin from the template using the following command.
+Then, use `cookiecutter` to create your plugin from the template using the following command:

 ```shell
 cookiecutter gh:caporaso-lab/cookiecutter-qiime2-plugin